Superconducting Cloud Chamber

+Including the four phase equations together with \geqn{angle_dis} and \geqn{time}, we can list a total of seven equations.
+These equations resolve the degeneracies in the signal, allowing us to determine the the particle charge $\epsilon$, velocity $v_\chi$, angle $\theta$, and the distances $d_i$.
+Thus, besides detecting the existence, this chamber also determines the particle nature.
+The precision depends on the signal-to-noise ratio, for $\text{SNR}=10$, the uncertainties of a single detector are below $10\%$.
+Performing a combined analysis with multiple detectors can further reduce the errors.

 The superconducting cloud chamber can also effectively eliminate the majority of environmental backgrounds.
 Firstly, random system backgrounds only sporadically generate signals and do not present particle trajectories.
-Secondly, since the detector is sensitive only to low-speed flying charged particles, signals generated by high-energy SM particles like cosmic rays cannot be detected, thus not forming background noise\footnote{Although cosmic muons may be decelerated by Earth shielding, they quickly decay to electrons and the speed of electrons is too high.}.
+Secondly, since the detector is sensitive only to low-speed flying charged particles, signals generated by high-energy SM particles like cosmic rays cannot be detected, thus not forming background noise\footnote{It is preferable to place the detector in an underground laboratory to shield most of the flying particles.
+Although cosmic muons may be decelerated by Earth shielding, they quickly decay to electrons and the speed of electrons is too high to leave signal in chamber setup.}.
 Lastly, once clear particle trajectories are identified in the chamber, confirming the presence of flying particles, we can also determine the charge of particle by analyzing the signal intensities.
 In the case of millicharged DM detection, the charges of SM charged particles in the background are all integers, making them easily distinguishable.
 A detailed discussion on determining the velocity and charge of particles using the chamber can be found in Appendix.C.

-{\bf Application to Millicharged DM} -- As mentioned in the introduction, one application of this chamber is the detection of millicharged DM.
-Previous research~\cite{Neufeld:2018slx,Pospelov:2020ktu,Leane:2022hkk,Berlin:2023zpn} has shown that long-range and strongly interacting DM can reach thermal equilibrium through multiple scatterings with the Earth's environment.
-The millicharged DM is assumed to directly couples only to massless SM photons.
-Once its electric charge $\epsilon$ satisfies the condition~\cite{Pospelov:2020ktu}, $\epsilon \gtrsim 3\times 10^{-6} \sqrt{m_\chi / \rm{GeV}}$, it can reach thermal equilibrium at depths of $1\,$km underground (the black solid line in \gfig{fig:limit}).
-As a result, the kinetic energy of DM equals the Earth's temperature, approximately $T_\chi = 0.2\,$eV.
+{\bf V. Application to Millicharged DM} -- One application of this chamber is the detection of millicharged DM, which is assumed to directly couple only to massless SM photons.
+Previous research~\cite{Neufeld:2018slx,Pospelov:2020ktu,Leane:2022hkk,Berlin:2023zpn} has shown that millicharged DM can reach thermal equilibrium through multiple scatterings with the Earth's environment at depths of $1\,$km underground (the black solid line in \gfig{fig:limit}), once its electric charge $\epsilon$ satisfies the condition~\cite{Pospelov:2020ktu}, $\epsilon \gtrsim 3\times 10^{-6} \sqrt{m_\chi / \rm{GeV}}$.
+As a result, the kinetic energy of DM equals the Earth's temperature, $T_\chi \simeq 0.02\,$eV.
 The velocity of DM relates to its mass as $v_\chi = \sqrt{2 T_\chi/ m_\chi}$.